 Other than described below, no compensation was awarded to, earned by, or paid in the last three years.
-Mr. Solot received 1,000,000 Common Shares at \$.00005 per share in October 1999 for services rendered to Great Expectations.
+Mr. Solot received 1,000,000 Common Shares at \$.00005 per share in October 1999 as a stock bonus.

 Although there is no current plan in existence, it is possible that Great Expectations will adopt a plan to pay or accrue compensation to its officers and directors for services related to seeking business opportunities and completing a merger or acquisition transaction.
 Great Expectations has no stock option, retirement, pension, or profit-sharing programs for the benefit of directors, officers or other employees, but the board of directors may recommend adoption of one or more such programs in the future.